“My great concern is not whether you have failed, but whether you are content with your failure.” ~ Abraham Lincoln

 Russ moved his hands in a downward motion, “Calm down, Gary.
 This discussion is necessary for us to get Happy Heating back on the right track.”

 “Okay.
 I’ll hang in there.
-Yes, of course my actions follow a thought I had to come to our meeting this morning.”
+Yes, of course my actions followed a thought that I had to come to our meeting this morning.”

 “The fact is that us human beings have thoughts, then feelings and then act.
 The actions create what we label as “wrong” behavior.
 But that behavior starts with a feeling, and prior to the feeling, a thought.
 The combination of these thoughts, feelings and actions are what us core energy coaches call energy.”